 aggregated transmission representation.
 Generation capacity at each node is, however, converted from aggregate ReEDS capacity to individual generators using a characteristic unit size for each technology.
-For consistency, ReEDS cost and performance parameters are used when possible and reasonable, but values derived from previous NREL studies (e.g., Lew et al. [2013]) are used when parameters are unavailable from ReEDS or are available but unreasonable because of structural differences between the models.6
+For consistency, ReEDS cost and performance parameters are used when possible and reasonable, but values derived from previous NREL studies (e.g., Lew et al. [2013]) are used when parameters are unavailable from ReEDS or are available but unreasonable because of structural differences between the models.

 Once the ReEDS solution is converted to a PLEXOS database, the hourly dispatch of the grid can be simulated for a full year.
 For Cambium databases, we run PLEXOS as a mixed integer program, with day-ahead unit commitment and dispatch (without any real-time adjustments for subhourly dispatch or forecast error).
-For each modeled year, generators have constant heat rates, short-run marginal costs (SRMC), and maximum generator output.
-Supply and demand are balanced at the busbar level, and distribution losses are captured in data pre- and post-processing, as described in Section 4.5.
+For each modeled year, generators have constant heat rates and maximum generator output.
+Generator short-run marginal costs (SRMC) are generally constant across the year, except for natural gas powered generators, whose SRMC changes with monthly variations in natural gas prices.
+Supply and demand are balanced at the busbar level, and distribution losses are captured in data pre- and post-processing, as described in Section 5.7.
 Inter-BA transmission is represented as pipe flow with constant loss rates, with no intra-BA transmission losses.
-Generator outages are represented as discrete events, where planned outages are scheduled dynamically by PLEXOS and forced outages are random events based on the outage rates used by ReEDS.
-Three operating reserves are represented-regulation, flexibility, and spinning reserves-as detailed in Section 5.2.
+Generator outages are represented by de-rating installed capacity to an effective capacity based on annual average outage rates that vary by technology.
+Three operating reserves are represented-regulation, flexibility, and spinning reserves-as detailed in Section 5.10.